-In 2011 for the first time tested our work against the Business in The Community Index.
-We tested our Community Strategy against a national standard and were joint highest new entry in the Business in the Community (BiTC) Index published in The Times during June.
-We were ranked silver - a significant achievement for our first entry.
-In 2012 we increased our rank to gold and in 2013 to Platinum (one of only three companies in the North West).
+In 2011 for the first time we tested our Community Strategy and programme of initiatives against a national standard and were joint highest new entry in the Business in the Community (BITC) Index published in The Financial Times during June.
+We were ranked silver - a significant achievement for our first entry; in 2012 we increased our rank to gold and in 2013 to Platinum (one of only three companies in the North West).

 These awards recognise our work in the community which is so important to our business.
 Last year we recorded over 7,400 hours by 322 colleagues; these awards recognise their achievements and the positive difference our business makes to our neighbouring communities.

 At the Bayer/FACE Awards 2013 (reward farmers, growers and other organisations who host school visits or offer educational activities in schools).
 Our partnership work with Schools in Cheshire and Wythenshawe with FACE (the Farming & Countryside Education, the National Farmers Union and Farm Phil Smallwood in Cheshire was recognised with an award.